The UCCS Wireless Networks

 Single Click Access is a way to quickly get internet access to resources on the world wide web for a single day.
 The Single Click Access is designed for temporary, day visitors to campus.
 Some ports are blocked for security reasons and data usage is capped.

-This network can also be used to create a temporary account.
+The UCCS-Guest network can also be used to create a temporary account that can then be used to access the UCCS-Wireless wireless network.
 These temporary accounts are active for a week from the point in time they are created, and can be used to log in to the UCCS-Wireless network in order to gain Internet access.
 The username and password for these temporary accounts can be delivered to the guest either by email, or through a text message to their phone.
 Additionally, guests accounts can be obtained by visiting the Office of Information Technology Help Desk.
 For hours and location see there Get Help page.